-Recently, one of my siblings asked me why everyone is talking about Data and why their organization are running several projects that have Data “in their name”.
+Recently, one of my siblings asked me why everyone is talking about Data and why their organisation is running several projects that have Data “in their name”.

 Whichever industry you work in and whatever your field of interest - everyone will have come across a story about how Data is changing the face of our world.
 It might be for helping to cure a disease, increase a company’s sales, make devices smarter (e.g., Alexa, Google Maps) or tailoring the ads and recommendations that pop up when we’re online (e.g., Amazon, Netflix, Spotify).